 College of Applied Biology

-All complaints about members are dealt with seriously.
+All complaints about registrants are reviewed.
 Many can be resolved at the investigation stage and others may ultimately be sent to a Discipline Panel.
-The Discipline Committee, the body initially charged with reviewing complaints, consists of members of the College and members of the public.
+The Investigations Committee, the body charged with reviewing complaints, consists of members of the College and members of the public.
 The Committee reviews and discusses all material submitted about the complaint.
-The member against whom the complaint is made may be interviewed.
-In some circumstances, you may also be interviewed to help the committee understand the problem.

 The College makes sure that a member practicing applied biology in British Columbia has the necessary knowledge and skills.
 No one who is a member can call themselves a Professional Biologist or a Registered Biology Technologist without registration in the College.
 The College addresses the behaviour, skills and knowledge of members through a complaint driven process and through random practice audits.

-To regulate the professional conduct and competency of the practice of its members in the public interest.
+To regulate the professional conduct and competency of the practice of its registrants in the public interest.

 Through the Professional Reliance Review and subsequent development of the Professional Governance Act the province of BC has committed to a professional self-reliance model that allows for regulatory bodies to set standards for entry and regulate the practice of its registrants with oversight from the Office of the Superintendent of Professional Governance in order to uphold the public interest.